VanBur/VanBur_RESTApi/README.md

     400 Bad Request
     invalid content ID
 ```
 3) AddContent (POST method) - endpoint to add new content.
+Logic:
+- decode request JSON.
+If not valid - get error;
+- check struct as content data.
+If not valid - get error;
+- check protection system.
+If we don't have it in DB - get error;
+- check payload to decryption.
+If we can't decrypt it - get error;
+- go to DB and add current content data.
+If it failed - get error;
+- return HTTP 200.
 Usage:
 ```
   host_address:port/content